-- Reminder: "HPD" or "hypertensive disorders of pregnancy" is a term for the group of disorders involving high blood pressure specifically in pregnancy, including preeclampsia, eclampsia, chronic hypertension, preeclampsia superimposed on chronic hypertension, and gestational hypertension. - Research has shown over and over that having a "hypertensive disorder of pregnancy" is linked to future cardiovascular disease: - A large study of more than 10,000 women from Finland found women who had a "hypertensive disorder of pregnancy" were more likely to have cardiovascular disease, kidney disease, and diabetes by the age of 40 years old. - Another large study of more than 300,000 women in Florida, USA found that women who had preeclampsia or another placenta syndrome (infarction or abruption) had a 39% higher chance of having cardiovascular disease just five years after having their babies. - Combining data from multiple studies to make a giant study of more than 3.5 million women, investigators found women have double the chance of getting cardiovascular disease if they had preeclampsia.
+- Reminder: "HDP" or "hypertensive disorders of pregnancy" is a term for the group of disorders involving high blood pressure specifically in pregnancy, including preeclampsia, eclampsia, chronic hypertension, preeclampsia superimposed on chronic hypertension, and gestational hypertension. - Research has shown over and over that having a "hypertensive disorder of pregnancy" is linked to future cardiovascular disease: - A large study of more than 10,000 women from Finland found women who had a hypertensive disorder of pregnancy were more likely to have cardiovascular disease, kidney disease, and diabetes by the age of 40 years old. - Another large study of more than 300,000 women in Florida, USA found that women who had preeclampsia or another placenta syndrome (infarction or abruption) had a 39% higher chance of having cardiovascular disease just five years after having their babies. - Combining data from multiple studies to make a giant study of more than 3.5 million women, investigators found women have double the chance of getting cardiovascular disease if they had preeclampsia.
 Also found in this study, women who had preeclampsia have over two times higher chance of dying from heart disease, heart failure, or a stroke. - Interestingly, other pregnancy complications are also linked to future cardiovascular disease.
 For example, women who deliver their baby preterm (meaning less than 37 weeks' gestation) have a 40% higher chance for having cardiovascular disease. - Just as a woman's risk of cardiovascular disease increases with age, if she has had preeclampsia, her cardiovascular disease risk increases even quicker.
-This means it is very important to start "interventions" to try to prevent cardiovascular disease as soon as possible. - An "intervention" can mean seeing your doctor regularly, staying or becoming a healthy weight, taking medicine, etc. - See the next section about how to reduce your risk and how survivors should follow up with their doctors after having preeclampsia. - Children of women with a "hypertensive disorder of pregnancy" also have an increased risk of disease.
-A child's chance of having high blood pressure, stroke, diabetes, cardiovascular disorder, and mood and anxiety disorders as an adult is higher if s/he was born from a mother with a hypertensive disorder during pregnancy.
+This means it is very important to start "interventions" to try to prevent cardiovascular disease as soon as possible. - An "intervention" can mean seeing your doctor regularly, staying or becoming a healthy weight, taking medicine, etc. - See the next section about how to reduce your risk and how survivors should follow up with their doctors after having preeclampsia. - Children of women with a hypertensive disorder of pregnancy also have an increased risk of disease.
+A child's chance of having high blood pressure, stroke, diabetes, cardiovascular disorder, and mood and anxiety disorders as an adult is higher if s/he was born from a mother with a hypertensive disorder during pregnancy. - Keep reading!
+These numbers can be scary, especially for survivors and their loved ones.
+The best action you can take is to learn about your health and take action to make your health better.
+Now that you know the numbers, the next section is all about how to reduce your risk for cardiovascular disease.